dirigible-io/dirigible-io.github.io/samples/mail_service.md

 ![Mail Service 4](images/mail_service/mail_service_4.png)

-Replace the generated code in *mail_sender.js* with the following
+Replace the generated code in *mail_sender.js* with the following:

 <pre><code>var from = 'employee@your.company.com';
 var to = 'boss@your.company.com';